ECE-196/docs/content/tutorials/Yousef_Tutorial.md

 - In this project, we will detect sudden changes in acceleration (abnormal motion) and respond by turning on LEDs.

-## Materials Required
-- ESP32 Envision DevBoard
-- MPU6050 (or any 3-axis accelerometer)
-- Breadboard and jumper wires
-- 1 or more LEDs

 ### Required Downloads and Installations

 Before you begin, you'll need to install a few things to program the ESP32 and interact with the accelerometer: